stephenbuck/skillbase/README.md

 **Overview:**

-SkillBase is a showcase distributed application that allows an organization to develop, certify, and track the skill sets of its members.
+SkillBase is a distributed application that allows an organization to develop, certify, and track the skill sets of its members.
 Organizations like schools, employers, or the military.
 The primary elements of the application are users, skills, and certifications.
-Users select skills and then follow a workflow to be granted certification.
+Users select skills and then follow a workflow to be granted a certification.
 There is lots of room for integration with third-party applications for identity management, content management, social media, etc.

 ![image](https://github.com/stephenbuck/skillbase/assets/1750488/857efe62-18e9-4426-b38f-1d339c8b4a8c)

 A primary goal of this application is to illustrate the use of the most popular tools in use today:

-- Modern Java (version 21+)
+- Modern Java (version 23+)
 - Microservices (Jakarta EE, MicroProfile)
-- Runtime (Wildfly, Spring Boot)
+- Runtime (Wildfly)
 - Event-Driven (JMS, Kafka, Pulsar, Cloud Events)
 - Feature Flags (Open Features, Flipt, Unleash)
 - Security (JWT, OAuth, Keycloak)